elhoucine/HappyGitScenario/README.md

 # HappyGitScenario
-A short guide to get started with GIT using Bash command line interface.
+A quick guide to start using GIT with Bash command line interface.

 PS: This is an update to my previous medium [post](https://medium.com/@byjmlays/a-git-short-movie-e4931af229e3#.avlmlstmh)